 - Cancer (magnesium is deficient in most cancer patients)

 This shortlist covers only some problems which can be helped by using Transdermal Magnesium Therapy.
 There are many more.

 What experts say about transdermal magnesium therapy

 Here is what Dr Mark Sircus says about transdermal methods of application: “Drugs enter different layers of skin via intramuscular, subcutaneous, or transdermal delivery methods.
 The most common ways to administer drugs are oral (swallowing an aspirin tablet), intramuscular (getting a flu shot in an arm muscle), subcutaneous (injecting insulin just under the skin), intravenous (receiving medicines through a vein), or transdermal (wearing a skin patch).

-He then continies: “Medicines taken by mouth (oral) pass through the liver before they are absorbed into the bloodstream.
+He then continues: “Medicines taken by mouth (oral) pass through the liver before they are absorbed into the bloodstream.
 Transdermal application bypasses the liver, entering the tissues and blood more directly. ” Source

-Transdermal Magnesium Therapy is one of those things that need to become a routine for all, since all of us need constant supplies of this vital mineral to ensure that 300+ body functions and processes which rely on magnesium run uninterrupted.
+Transdermal Magnesium Therapy is one of those things that need to become a routine for all since all of us need constant supplies of this vital mineral to ensure that 300+ body functions and processes that rely on magnesium run uninterrupted.

 To enquire about enrolling in the Transdermal Magnesium Therapy Course, get in touch with us.

 You can buy the coursebook on Amazon – in Kindle or print.